Kuthiathode

 Kuthiathode is a gram panchayat in Alappuzha district in the Indian state of Kerala.
+It is only 20 minutes from Kochi city.

 Geography

-The Kuthiathode or the river stream was once the major waterway for transporting goods to the local market from Kochi via the Vembanad lake.
+The Kuthiathode or river stream, was once the major waterway for transporting goods to the local market from Kochi via the Vembanad lake.

 History

 The name Kuthiathode comes from Kuthia (dug)+ thode (canal) means a dug-canal.

 The Panchayat has a Gandhi memorial inside its office dedicated to Mahathma Gandhi who visited this place during the Pre-Independence period.